TonyRipa/Fermat/README.md

 So, there are 2 competing semantics.
 The traditional constraint semantics x/x = 1 if x≠0 else %.
 And the generic semantics x/x=1.
 What about problems that intermix these semantics?
 Like (2x+h) * h = h * m.
 We are tempted to divide both sides by h, to get 2x+h=m, but constraint semantics disallows this.
 What to do?

 <code>Fermat</code> is a rule-system that correctly deals with both semantics, even when mixed.
 We simply need to annotate the type, so that we never mix up the semantics.
-Prolog already already has this concept that capitals like X are unknown, and lowercase like x are atoms.
+Prolog already has this concept that capitals like X are unknown, and lowercase like x are atoms.
 We notate as (2x+h) * h = h * M. Dividing both sides by h is safe. <code>Fermat</code> yields 2x+h=M.

 In retrospect, it is simple.
 For example, i * i = 1 seems to be unintelligible.
 However, mathematicians may write it as i * <i>i</i> = 1 .
 Now it is more clear: <i>i</i> represents the square-root of -1.
 Whereas, i is something that we can solve for.
 The solution is i = -<i>i</i> .